 Don’t you just love your neighbours!
 They can be so inconsiderate, not one inch of movement from them, no calling over to direct you to the free space dominated by their massive Awning.
 No they just sit it out, they’ve marked their territory and they are staying put!

 As soon as they’ve disappeared off to the shops or wherever it is they’ve gone to, it starts!
-The little cuties are no more, and instead, they turn into the Hounds of the Baskervilles on heat!
+The little cuties are no more, instead they turn into the Hounds of the Baskervilles on heat!
 Yap yap yap yap, it does not stop!
-From adorable puppy dog eyes, to monster guard dogs within a couple of barks.
+From adorable puppy dog eyes to monster guard dogs within a couple of barks.

-The odd thing is, when they do make an appearance, they have no clue that the 4-legged friends, who’ve suddenly become adorable again, have been such an attraction, for all the wrong reasons!
-When they go off for walkies, we can all breathe a final sigh of relief!
+When they do make an appearance, they have no clue that the 4-legged friends, who’ve suddenly become adorable again, have been such an attraction for all the wrong reasons!

 We’ve seen it all, shiny swimwear thongs, that’s men and women, underwear, dressing gowns flapping open in the breeze, skimpy shorts, where there’s more hanging out than they realise.
 Strapless, backless, topless….when the sun comes out, so does everything else!

 You try and be polite as you catch their eyes, Hello, Bonjour, Hola, Hi, Guten Morgen, whatever the nationality, there’s always the grumpy ones.
 That look like they want to be anywhere, but away in their van.

 So you smile a little, and pretend you just haven’t been snubbed.
 As the awkwardness sets in, they just blank you!